Keyboard Proficiency Exam Requirements

 Music degrees are designed to develop the student's abilities for performance, public school certification for teaching, private teaching, or composition.
 These degrees also prepare students for graduate study in music.

-Students desiring to pursue a BA, BMus, BME, or BS music major or minor must first audition for a committee of applied faculty in that student’s desired performance area.
-This audition should take place during the semester prior to the first semester of enrollment in applied lessons.
-See Music Department website for audition dates.
+Students desiring to pursue a BA, BMus, BME, or BS music major or minor must first audition for a committee of applied faculty in that student’s desired performance area.* This audition should take place during the semester prior to the first semester of enrollment in applied lessons.
 All students will be required to demonstrate, through successful completion of a Music Theory Entrance Exam, a rudimentary ability to relate musical sound to notation and terminology before beginning the theory and ear-training sequence.